guilledipa/adventofcode/2023/day/2/README.md

 For each game, find the minimum set of cubes that must have been present.

 What is the sum of the power of these sets?

+> Your puzzle answer was 63542.

+That's the right answer!
+You are one gold star closer to restoring snow operations.